-- You must let your nurse know when you are feeling nauseous. - You will be given nausea medication through your IV. - Initially your nausea may be due to anesthesia or pain medication. - Other reasons for nausea include eating too fast, eating too much, or eating food that just doesn't agree with you.
+- You must let your nurse know when you are experiencing nausea. - You will be given nausea medication through your IV. - Initially your nausea may be due to anesthesia or pain medication. - Other reasons for nausea include eating too fast, eating too much, or eating food that just doesn't agree with you.

-Bladder and Bowel
+Bowel

-- A urinary catheter, or tube, may be inserted during your surgery. - The catheter is usually removed the morning after surgery. - Bowel function returns 48 to 72 hours after surgery.
-Your bowel movements may be liquid at first and dark red or black because during this type of surgery, blood sometimes settles in your intestine and passes out with your bowel movement.
-Do not be alarmed; however, if this continues and becomes frequent, please call your surgeon. - Your stool may not begin to take form until several weeks after your surgery. - You may not have a bowel movement every day. - You do not have to have a bowel movement before being discharged from the hospital.

-If you feel constipated, you may take a stool softener such as Metamucil, Milk of Magnesia, Miralax, Colace tablets, or a Dulcolax suppository.
+- Bowel function returns 48-72 hours after surgery.
+Your stools may be liquid at first. - Your stool may not begin to take form until several weeks after your surgery. - You may not have a bowel movement every day. - You do not have to have a bowel movement prior to being discharged from the hospital. - If you feel that you are constipated, you may take a stool softener such as Metamucil, Milk of Magnesia, Miralax, Colace tablets, or a Dulcolax suppository.